 - RECEIVED ASSURANCE that the above documents have been reviewed in line with Policy 190.

 - APPROVED the following documents for publication: -

 - 042 Starting Salaries/Incremental Credit

 - 107 Volunteers

 - 350 Transgender

 - EXTENDED the following policies in accordance with the dates outlined above: -

-- \ Preceptorship Policy for Newly Qualified Nurses and Midwives
+- Preceptorship Policy for Newly Qualified Nurses and Midwives

-- \ Management of Nursing/Midwifery Medication Errors and Near Misses
+- Management of Nursing/Midwifery Medication Errors and Near Misses

-- \ Immunisation
+- Immunisation

-- \ Eagle Strategy
+- Eagle Strategy

-- \ Study Leave Policy for Medical & Dental Staff Policy
+- Study Leave Policy for Medical & Dental Staff Policy

-- \ Domestic Abuse
+- Domestic Abuse

-- \ Retirement
+- Retirement

-- \ Work Life Balance (WLB) Flexible Working
+- Work Life Balance (WLB) Flexible Working

-- \ Uniform & Dress Code
+- Uniform & Dress Code

-- \ Flexi Time
+- Flexi Time

 - The removal of all review dates in our All-Wales policies and in future receive a quarterly schedule of All-Wales Policies to their current position, was NOT APPROVED

-PODCC (23)102 OUTCOME OF ADVISORY APPOINTMENTS COMMITTEE The People, Organisational Development and Culture Committee received and update on the outcome of the Advisory Appointment Committee (AAC) meeting held between 24 May 2023 and 27 July 2023.
-The People, Organisational Development and Culture Committee: • APPROVED the appointment of Dr Alia Bashir to the post of Consultant in Obstetrics and Gynaecology on behalf of the Board.
-PODCC (23)103 FOR INFORMATION: WG STRATEGY: MORE THAN JUST WORDS The WG Strategy: More than Just Words update was provided for information to members.
+PODCC OUTCOME OF ADVISORY APPOINTMENTS COMMITTEE (23)102 The People, Organisational Development and Culture Committee received and update on the outcome of the Advisory Appointment Committee (AAC) meeting held between 24 May 2023 and 27 July 2023.
+The People, Organisational Development and Culture Committee: APPROVED the appointment of Dr Alia Bashir to the post of Consultant in Obstetrics and Gynaecology on behalf of the Board.
+PODCC FOR INFORMATION: WG STRATEGY: MORE THAN JUST WORDS (23)103 The WG Strategy: More than Just Words update was provided for information to members.
 The People, Organisational Development and Culture Committee NOTED the report and progress being made against the 'More than just words' strategic framework and associated action plan.
+Words chategie mannewerk and associated detion plan.
 PODCC FOR INFORMATION: PODCC WORKPLAN 2023/24 (23)104 The Committee NOTED the PODCC workplan for 2023/24.
-PODCC (23)105 MATTERS FOR ESCALATION TO BOARD Progress on the Strategic Equality Plan Annual Report.
-DODGG DATE AND TIME OF NEXT MEETINGS PODCC (23)106 9.30 am, Tuesday 10 October 2023 9.30 am, Monday 11 December 2023 9.30 am, Thursday 15 February 2024
+PODCC MATTERS FOR ESCALATION TO BOARD (23)105 Progress on the Strategic Equality Plan Annual Report.
+PODCC DATE AND TIME OF NEXT MEETINGS (23)106 9.30 am, Tuesday 10 October 2023 9.30 am, Monday 11 December 2023 9.30 am, Thursday 15 February 2024